Multi-strange and charmed hadrons: A novel probe for the QCD equation of state at high baryon densities: Summary

 On the other hand, we have also discussed the importance of having a solid baseline for the production cross section of these strange and charmed hadrons in elementary p+p collisions.
 Without these cross sections it will be almost impossible to disentangle the different aspects of strangeness and charm production in heavy-ion reactions.
 Fortunately, the FAIR facility will also provide opportunities for such baseline studies.

-A dedicated experimental study on strangeness and charm production at the SIS100 in p+p, p+A and A+A collisions would therefore provide very important constraints for the QCD equation of state of the system created in these collisions.
+A dedicated baseline measurement campaign to study strangeness and charm production at the SIS100 in p+p and p+A collision systems to pin down the elementary production cross sections, is a prerequisite for a conclusive interpretation of the promising but complex A+A data.
+These A+A collisions would then provide very important constraints for the QCD equation of state of the system created in these collisions.